State Route 1002 (Lehigh County, Pennsylvania): 20th century

-The road west of Church Street in Fogelsville, which was also a state highway (LR 39084), was removed from the state highway system in the late 1970s.
+In the late 1970s, the road west of Church Street in Fogelsville, which was also a state highway (LR 39084), was removed from the state highway system.
 A gap in LR 159 through downtown Bethlehem was created in 1971, at the same time as Washington Avenue and Stefko Boulevard were added to the system as a bypass, with Union Boulevard east of Pennsylvania Route 378 becoming a city street.

-Thus in 1987, when the new Location Referencing System was adopted, only the portion of Tilghman Street and Union Boulevard between Church Street and PA 378 was assigned a new number: State Route 1002.
+In 1987, when the new Location Referencing System was adopted, only the portion of Tilghman Street and Union Boulevard between Church Street and PA 378 was assigned State Route 1002.

+21st century

 In late October 2012, the Tilghman Street Bridge over the Lehigh River was repaved in order to accommodate construction vehicles for the long-awaited beginning of the American Parkway Bridge project.

 Route description

 Tilghman Street

 SR 1002 begins at an intersection with Church and Main Streets (State Route 3014) in Fogelsville.
 It then proceeds east for three-tenths of a mile (0.5 km) as Main Street to an intersection with Pennsylvania Route 100.
 Upon crossing SR 100, SR 1002 becomes Tilghman Street.
 As Tilghman Street approaches the limited-access U.S. Route 22, the road splits into two carriageways in preparation for an interchange with US 22, northeast of where US 22 separates from Interstate 78.
-Past the interchange with US 22, Tilghman Street returns to an undivided roadway and enters the village of Cetronia.
+Past the interchange with US 22, Tilghman Street returns to an undivided roadway and enters Cetronia.

-At an intersection with Werley Road, SR 1002 connects to Interstate 476 (the Northeast Extension of the Pennsylvania Turnpike) via a ramp leading to the toll plaza for the nearby I-476/US 22 interchange.
+At an intersection with Werley Road, SR 1002 connects to Interstate 476, the Northeast Extension of the Pennsylvania Turnpike, via a ramp leading to the toll plaza for the nearby I-476/US 22 interchange.
 SR 1002 continues to the southeast, passing over the turnpike.
 After turning to the northeast, Tilghman Street has a cloverleaf interchange with Pennsylvania Route 309.
 SR 1002 enters Allentown one quarter mile west of this interchange just before its intersection with 40th Street.
 Tilghman Street then re-enters South Whitehall for about one block as it crosses Cedar Crest Boulevard, a local north–south arterial, before entering into the city's incorporated limits for a second time.

 In Allentown, Tilghman Street (SR 1002) crosses more than 30 major streets in the city.
 In the more populated part of the city, SR 1002 intersects the 6th and 7th street one-way couplet forming Pennsylvania Route 145.

 East of 4th Street, the road uses the Tilghman Street Bridge to cross Jordan Creek and American Parkway.
 After intersecting Front Street, SR 1002 crosses the Lehigh River on the Tilghman Street Viaduct and becomes Union Boulevard.
 Tilghman Street is still found in east-side Allentown, but it is not connected to SR 1002 in west-side, center city, and upper east-side Allentown.